Chocolate Novelty Recipes

 Tilt to distribute the chocolate evenly around each cup, then use a pastry brush to coat the sides.
 (If you notice a large amount of chocolate pooling in the bottom of the cups, spoon a small amount back into the bowl.
 Otherwise, the bottoms of your cups will be too thick.)

-Transfer mould to the refrigerator to chill for 10 minutes, or until chocolate sets.
+Refrigerate mold for 10 minutes, or until chocolate sets.

-Chill for 10 minutes more, or until chocolate sets.
+Refrigerate 10 minutes more, or until chocolate sets.

-Pipe marshmallow mixture, dividing it equally between the cups and allowing about 1/4 inch of space at the top.
+Pipe marshmallow mixture, dividing it equally between the cups and allowing about 1/4-inch of space at the top.

 Sprinkle with the reserved coconut, using your fingertips to pat it into the marshmallow.